jundalisay/superblist/content/en/research/bacon/nova/book-2/chapter-06.md

 ---
-title: "The tables of review"
+title: "The Tables of Review"
 heading: Chapter 6
 weight: 16
-description: ""
+description: "Here is an example of the exclusion or rejection of natures found by the tables of review"
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png
 ---

-{{< s v="18" >}} We must now offer an example of the exclusion or rejection of natures found by the tables of review.
+{{< s v="18" >}} Here is an example of the exclusion or rejection of natures found by the tables of review.
 <!-- , not to be of the form of heat;  -->

 First we premise that each table, each single instance [row] in it, is enough to reject any nature.

 Every a contradictory instance destroys a hypothesis as to the essence [described by that table].

-Still, werepeat the exclusive in order to show the use of the tables.
+We repeat the exclusive in order to show the use of the tables.

 Here is an Example of the Exclusive Table, or of the Rejection of Natures from the Form of Heat: